 By filing FAFSA, seniors can find out which grants they qualify for as older, non-traditional students.
 With just this one form you can qualify for all the grants, at both the federal and state levels, that are available to you.

-Independent Grants and Scholarships
+Independent Grants and Scholarships for Senior Citizens

-- The Jeanette Rankin Foundation Women's Education Fund for women that are aged 35 or older and meet the low income eligibility guidelines.
+- The Jeanette Rankin Foundation Women's Education Fund for women that are aged 35 or older and meet the low-income eligibility guidelines.
 Women applying for this award must be going to college to attain their first degree.
 It can be a vocational, technical, associates or bachelor's degree.

 - The Adult Students in Scholastic Transition Grant, known as ASIST, from the Executive Women International (EWI) is available only to women.